-So without further ado, here are five of our favorite holiday and Christmas math activities for your grade 1 class:
+So without further ado, here are five of our favorite holiday and Christmas math activities for your K-3 class:

 You can make this activity slightly more difficult by challenging your students to create composite shapes.
 Ask your students to combine, say, two triangles together to create a rectangle, or have them overlap two circles for eyes.
 Another great extension is to challenge your students to include other polygons, such as pentagons, rhombuses, and trapezoids.

 Time to decorate the tree!
-But given only a certain number of ornaments, can you always equally decorate two trees?
+Given only a certain number of ornaments, can you always equally decorate two trees?
 Get your students into pairs, and have them try to determine which numbers can be split up equally, and which can’t.

 Working from the numbers alone, your students may have a hard time finding a pattern.
-So instead, visualize it by using a hundreds chart!
+So instead, visualize it by using a hundreds chart.
 Can your students find the pattern?
-Have them try extending it to be able to predict if other, larger numbers can also be split evenly.
+Have them try extending it to be able to predict if larger numbers can also be split evenly.